 Next i

-- Click on the dialogue box >> select any cell from the Employee ID column >> click OK.
+- Click the dialog box >> select any cell in the Employee ID column >> click OK.

-4. Adding Multiple Columns from Different Named Ranges with Matched Columns
+Example 4 – Adding Multiple Columns from Different Named Ranges with Matched Columns

 4.1.
-Using Only VLookup Result
+Using the VLookup Result Only

 Steps: